danilloestrela/positron/README.md

 # Testing wordpress theme Positron
-This project was a test that I made for a company (12h in call with the evaluator).
-It still don't have the mobile and tablet version, I'm implementing it in the future.
+This project was a test that I made for a company (12h in call with the evaluator), such a nice challenge.
+It still doesn't have the mobile and tablet version, I will implement it in the future.

 ## What do I use